By Melissa McLaughlin

 Every muscle in my body was locked and tense.
 My hands and toes clenched, I was unable to twitch even a finger, so I did the only thing I could, I howled for help at the top of my lungs, waking my older brother who had been asleep in his bed nearby.
 In total confusion, urged on by my panic, he shot off to get my dad.
 Dads know how to combat Godzilla spiders in the middle of the night.

 Dad bolted upstairs with his weapon of choice, the kitchen broom.
 After quickly assessing the situation, Dad asked why I didn’t jump out of bed and get away from this hostile creature.
-With eyes wide open, lip quivering and voice shaking, I whimpered my clear explanation.
-There was simply no way I could move with such a monstrous, heavy-weight spider on my leg.
+With eyes wide open, lips quivering and voice shaking, I whimpered my clear explanation.
+There was simply no way I could move with such a monstrous, hideous, heavy-weight spider on my leg.
 I was frozen in place, chained to my fear, unable to breathe, not daring to lift even a corner of the blanket to peek below and see this most heinous of sights.

 In one bold and decisive move, Dad bared his muscles and bravely flung open the covers, exposing this nightmare to the mighty force of his undaunted strength and fearless prowess!